Lung Cancer Screening

 - Not all of the cancers detected by LDCT will be found in the early stage of the disease.
 Screening that detects lung cancer may not improve your health or help you live longer if the disease has already spread beyond the lungs to other places in the body.

-- Health insurance companies and Medicare may not cover the cost of an LDCT scan to screen for lung cancer.
+- Health insurance companies and Medicare will only cover the cost of an LDCT scan to screen for lung cancer in patients who meet certain criteria.

 - There is a theoretical small risk of cancer from exposure to low dose radiation.
 See the Safety page for more information about radiation dose.